Dick Groat: 1964 World Series

 In the fourth game of the World Series, Groat was involved in one of the turning points in the series.
 The Cardinals trailed 3–0 in the sixth inning and were on the verge of a 3–1 deficit in the series.
 With two runners on base, he hit a ground ball to second baseman Bobby Richardson, who fumbled a relay toss near the bag to load the bases.
 Ken Boyer followed with a grand slam home run that held up for a 4–3 victory.
 Three innings earlier, Groat tagged out Mickey Mantle on a pickoff play that thwarted a two-on, two-out threat.

 Groat reached base on a fielder's choice groundout and scored on Tim McCarver's three-run homer in the 10th inning of Game 5, which saw the Cardinals score a 5–2 victory.
 He had an RBI groundout in the 7–5 win in the Game 7 clincher.

 Final years

-Statistically, the 1965 season was the worst for Groat as a regular in his career.
-Afterward, as part of a six-player transaction, he was traded with catcher Bob Uecker and first baseman Bill White to the Philadelphia Phillies, whose manager Gene Mauch had been impressed by his skills and leadership for years.
+In 1965, after 10 consecutive seasons as an everyday player, the 34-year-old Groat experienced the worst season of his career in several categories.
+He hit .254 and drove home 52 runs in 153 games.
+Afterward, as part of a six-player transaction, he was traded with catcher Bob Uecker and first baseman Bill White to the Philadelphia Phillies, whose manager Gene Mauch had long been impressed by his skills and leadership.
 Groat hit .265 in his only full season with the team, after which his contract was sold to the San Francisco Giants in June of the following year.
 He spent the final months of the 1967 season mostly as a late-inning defensive replacement and pinch-hitter before he announced his retirement.

 In his career, Groat totaled 829 runs scored, 707 runs batted in, 352 doubles, 67 triples and 39 home runs in 1,929 games.
 He helped turn 1,237 double plays at shortstop, the 14th most at the position in MLB history.